ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 events to the observer.

 #### Events are serial

+RAC guarantees that all events upon a stream will arrive serially.
+In other words, it’s impossible for the observer of a signal or producer to receive multiple `Event`s concurrently, even if the events are sent on multiple threads simultaneously.

+This simplifies operator implementations and consumers.

 #### Events cannot be sent recursively
 #### Events are sent synchronously by default